bbauska/JS-Animated-Slideshow-JavaScript/README.md

 addLoadEvent(prepareSlideshow);
 </pre>

-Now we need to make some changes to list.html.
-We can remove the markup with the &quot;slideshow&quot; div and the &quot;preview&quot; image.
-We also need to include one more set of &lt;script&gt; tags to reference the insertAfter.js file.
+<p>Now we need to make some changes to list.html.
+We can remove the markup
+with the &quot;slideshow&quot; div and the &quot;preview&quot; image.
+We also need to include one more set of &lt;script&gt; tags to reference the insertAfter.js file.</p>

 <pre>
 &lt;!DOCTYPE html&gt;